alexnathanson/CASE_sensor_network/rpi_zero_sensor/README.md

 ### Local Dashboard and APIs

 Within the local network (CASE_sensor_network) data from each device can be accessed via their dashboard and APIs.
-All RPi sensors use the same naming convention: pi + #1-8 + .local i.e. pi1.local
+All RPi sensors use the same naming convention: pi + #1-8 + .local i.e. pi1.local.
+The Kasa device can be found at kasa.local.

 All APIs and dashboards are available on port 5000